npg70/galbreath-old/people/galbraith-lachlan-1878.md

 He died in 1961.

-He married first at Killean and Kilchenzie 9 Jun 1903[^marriage1] to Annie McCallum, daughter of Dugald McCallum and unknown McMillian (both deceased at time of marriage).
+He married first at Killean and Kilchenzie 9 Jun 1903[^marriage1] to **Annie McCallum**, daughter of Dugald McCallum and unknown McMillian (both deceased at time of marriage).

-He married second at Saddell Manse, Carradale, Argyll 12 Oct 1933[^marriage2] to Janet McCallum, daughter of an unknown father and Janet McCallum.
+He married second at Saddell Manse, Carradale, Argyll 12 Oct 1933[^marriage2] to **Janet McCallum**, daughter of an unknown father and Janet McCallum.

 He was a ferryman.